demiweb/starter-kit/README.md

 ## Multilanguage version

 If you need a multilanguage version of project, you can create folder `languages` in `src` directory, then create subdirectories with data files.
 Each subdirectory requires `global.json` file with some general data and you can add other `json` files with names, that equivalent to project pages names.
+Data from `json` files would can be used in page template as variables.
 In build folder would be generated files with different language versions.
 Amount of pages would be equivalent to amount of `languages` folder subdirectories, filenames would have suffix, equivalent to subdirection name.

 ### Structure example

 #### Source:
     .
     ├── ...
     ├── src